nguyenanhtuan1102/portfolio/README.md

+# ABOUT ME
+I am a final-year student at Ho Chi Minh University of Banking, majoring in Data Science.
+Motivated Data Analyst with skills in Python, SQL, and data visualization tools like Tableau and Power BI.
+Looking for a role where I can use my abilities to analyze data, create reports, and provide insights that help the business make better decisions.
+Ready to contribute to a team by turning data into clear and useful information.

 # SKILLS

-I am a skilled data scientist with expertise in Python, R, SQL, and technologies like Machine Learning, Deep Learning, and NLP.
-I excel in data visualization with Tableau and Excel, and I am proficient in tools like Git, Docker, and Jupyter Notebook.

-- **Programing Language**: Python (numpy, pandas, matplotlib, scikit-learn, etc), R, SQL
+- **Programing Language**: Python (numpy, pandas, matplotlib, scikit-learn, etc), SQL.
-- **Technologies**: Time Series Analysis, Machine Learning, Statistics, Data structure and algorithms, Natural Language Processing, Generative AI
+- **Technologies**: Data Analysis, Statistics, Machine Learning, Natural Language Processing, Time Series Analysis.
-- **Visualization**: Tableau, Apache Superset, Excel
+- **Visualization**: Power BI, Tableau.
-- **Tools**: Git, Docker, Flask, Microsoft SQL Sever, Pycharm, LangChain, Streamlit
+- **Tools**: Microsoft SQL Sever, Microsoft Office (Word, Excel, Powerrpoint), Git, Flask.

 # CONTACTS